Rajindra04/Virus-Variant-Calling-Pipeline/README.md

-# Dengue Variant Calling Pipeline
+# Virus Variant Calling Pipeline

 This repository contains a bioinformatics pipeline for processing paired-end FASTQ files to perform read mapping, variant calling, consensus sequence generation, and annotation for dengue virus sequences.
 The pipeline is automated through a master script, `run_pipeline.py`, which orchestrates the execution of individual scripts in the correct order.